 If an ATV overturns, the vehicle offers no structural protection for the rider or passenger.
 This exposes the upper body and head to much weight and high-impact forces.

-The definition of an ATV is not written in stone
+The Definition of an ATV Is Not Written in Stone

 Some people refer to a UTV as being an ATV, and they are both right and wrong.
 While both ATVs and UTVs are defined as off-highway vehicles, they are not the same.